iobio/geneinfo.db/README.md

 ### 4. Run
 ``` Python3 data_downloader.py``` <br>
 ``` Python3 database_builder.py```
+### 5. The new SQLite gene.iobio.db should be deployed in the iobio gru backend
-### 5. To create a new genes.json which is used in the gene.iobio search type-ahead, run the following:
+### 6. Create a new genes.json which is used in the gene.iobio search type-ahead
 ``` python3 create_genes.json``` <br>
 ``` cp genes.json ../gene.iobio/client/data/```